microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 Let's describe each function instance more in detail below:

 - `name` -  The name of the function that we want to have called.
 - `description` - This is the description of how the function works.
-Here its important to be specific and clear.
+Here it's important to be specific and clear.
 - `parameters` - A list of values and format that you want the model to produce in its response.
-The parameters array consist of items where item have the following properties:
+The parameters array consists of items where item have the following properties:
    1. `type` -  The data type of the properties will be stored in.
    1. `properties` - List of the specific values that the model will use for its response
-      1. `name` - The key is the name of the property that model will use in its formatted response, for example `product`.
+      1. `name` - The key is the name of the property that the model will use in its formatted response, for example, `product`.
-      1. `type` - The data type of the this property, for example `string`.
+      1. `type` - The data type of this property, for example, `string`.
       1. `description` - Description of the specific property.

 There's also an optional property `required` - required property for the function call to be completed.